-Here at ChocZero we love the recipes from Carolyn at All Day I Dream About Food aka @fooddreamer.
-She creates beautiful bakes that are so delicious it's hard to believe they are keto-friendly.
-We are super excited to share her new keto-friendly recipe for Chocolate Peppermint Pound Cake...
+Here at ChocZero, we love the recipes from Carolyn at All Day I Dream About Food.
+She creates beautiful bakes that are so delicious it's hard to believe they are keto-friendly and we're always excited when she uses our products in her low sugar kitchen.

 Chocolate Pound Cake: